16aburnett/AmyScript/README.md

 Compiling AmyScript to AmyAssembly
 ==================================
-to compile an AmyScript file, navigate to the highlevel directory which is where the compiler (and built-in library code) is located.
+to compile an AmyScript file, navigate to the amyScriptCompiler directory which is where the compiler (and built-in library code) is located.

 Run the following command to compile a file
 ```